evilnet/nefarious2/tools/letsencrypt/readme.md

 Next setup the real network.org dns server.
-We add a CNAME from _acme-challenge.network.org to _acme-challenge.le.network.org and an NS record to *.le.network.org to our BIND server.
+We add a CNAME from _acme-challenge.network.org to _acme-challenge.le.network.org and an NS record to le.network.org to our BIND server.

 Finally, we set up dehydrated, and feed it in the required domain consisting of: someserver.network.org with SAN of irc.network.org

-dehydrated will add a TXT record called_acme-challenge.le.network.org to BIND.
+dehydrated will add a TXT record called _acme-challenge.le.network.org to BIND.
 Lets-encrypt will check _acme-challenge.network.org but will find the CNAME to _acme-challenge.le.network.org and will follow it.
 When complete, dehydrated will remove it again (And anyway, multiple TXT records can exist and lets-encrypt will find the one it wants)

-Finally, dehydrated will copy the files together as needed to create ircd.pem and send a SIGHUP to ircd to reload.
+Finally, dehydrated will copy the files together as needed to create ircd.pem and send a SIGUSR1 to ircd to reload.

 This is a work in progress...